chekanov/jetjets_promc/README.md

 echo "STORAGE=$STORAGE"
 ```

 where "STORAGE" points to a directory with ProMC files.
 The executable uses "data.in" file that points to the absolute path of ProMC files
 (one file per line).
 To help creating this file, Make_input file is used.

 As an example, you can  run scripts that start  with "A_RUN",
-assuming the $STORAGE variable is set.
+assuming the STORAGE variable is set.
 Each script runs over directories with ProMC files created with different masses of
 particles that decay to dijets, and fills ROOT histograms.

-S.Chenaov (ANL)
+S.Chekanov (ANL)